What Is Matka Gambling and Why Is It so Popular in India?

 If you choose both the numbers correctly, you win 90 X 100 = ₹9,000

-These rules and the payouts are valid for a single patti bet type.
+The above rules and the payouts are valid for a single ank bet (for one number) and jodi bet (for both the numbers).
 For more information, don’t forget to read my detailed article on how to play satta matka.

 The form of satta matka gambling you see today derives primarily from Bhagat’s and Khatri’s variants.
 It has hardly any resemblance to the original form that involved bidding on the rates of exchanged cotton.
 The evolution has not stopped as well.
 If you are an enthusiast of the game, you are likely to come across these matka game types:

 It is worth keeping in mind that none of these satta games are legal in India.

 How Did the Popularity of Satta Matka Rise in India?

 Satta Matka, or Matka gambling as it is known now, received a warm welcome during the boom of the textile mills in Bombay in 1854.
 With the industry flourishing by leaps and bounds, mill workers thoroughly enjoyed Matka – a trend that was quickly spotted by local bookies.

 Responding to the rising popularity of the betting form, these purveyors of luck opened up shops in and around the mill areas that covered Central Bombay’s Parel and South Bombay’s Kalbadevi.

 Matka gambling witnessed its peak during the decade between the 1980s and 1990s – a period when betting volumes would exceed hundreds of crores of rupees.
 If reports from that era are to be believed, sometimes, overall bets would go beyond ₹500 crores in a single month!

 1995 saw over 2000 bookies – big and medium – thronging the city as well as the neighboring towns.
 But as they say, every good thing must come to an end.
 The rising popularity of Satta Matka did not go down well with the keepers of the law.